Yili-Yang/Litterman_Carbon_Pricing/README.md

 In order to get the tip documentation, change directory to the `doc` subfolder and type in `make html`, the documentation will be under `../../ez_climate_docs/html`.
 You will need [Sphinx](http://sphinx.pocoo.org) to build the documentation.
 ## Enviroment Setting
-To set up the enviroment for the Matlab codes, we need to do steps:
+To set up the enviroment for the Matlab codes, there are 3 steps:
 1. add path of ADMAT to your computer: open matlab and type:
 ```bash